Ackleberry/gpio_hal/README.md

     └───test/
 ```

-[This example](https://github.com/Ackleberry/gpio_stm32f303xe) created platform specific driver repository and added the `gpio_hal` repository as a submodule.
+[This example](https://github.com/Ackleberry/gpio_stm32f303xe) created a platform specific driver repository and added the `gpio_hal` repository as a submodule.
 This example also is using UNIT tests to verify the correctness of the platform specific implementation.
 Testing your implementation before you port should ensure a smooth transition.

 ## Example `gpio_ll.h` Template